 It is three in the morning and I am in my office downstairs, unable to sleep.
-Everything is spinning in my head since last week’s Friday’s diagnosis, since yesterday’s Friday’s meeting with the surgical oncologist.
-One week with an ocean gave me some peace to marinate initially in the news.
-Yesterday pushed my realities further.
+Everything is spinning in my head since last week’s Friday’s diagnosis and since yesterday’s Friday’s meeting with the surgical oncologist.

 A cancer diagnosis has necessarily brought me to a table for one.